ISCHEMIC STROKE / ACUTE THERAPY

 • Wake-Up Stroke (WUS) – DWI lesion < 1/3 of MCA territory + negative FLAIR (DWI/FLAIR mismatch according to the WAKE-UP trial) (AHA/ASA 2019 IIa/B-R)

-• premorbid disability (including cognitive deficit) – IVT may be considered after evaluation of the premorbid status, quality of life, and risk-benefit ratio
+• premorbid disability (including cognitive deficits) – IVT may be considered after evaluation of premorbid status, quality of life, and risk-benefit ratio

 • dural puncture in < 7 days – IVT may be considered (AHA/ASA 2019 IIb/C-EO)

-• IC malformation – the benefit and risk of IVT are unclear; given the increased risk of bleeding, it may be considered in patients with a severe deficit if the benefits of treatment outweigh the risks
+• intracranial malformation – the benefits and risks of IVT are unclear; given the increased risk of bleeding, it may be considered in patients with severe deficits if the benefits outweigh the risks

 • acute MI – IVT is not contraindicated (AHA/ASA 2019 IIa/C-EO)

-• periprocedural stroke – IVT may be considered; prefer direct MT if eligible
+• periprocedural stroke – IVT may be considered; prefer direct mechanical thrombectomy ( (dMT) if eligible

-• malignancy – patients with survival > 6 months may benefit from IVT without other malignancy-related contraindications (e.g., coagulopathy, recent surgery, etc.)
+• malignancy – patients with a survival > 6 months and without other malignancy-related contraindications (e.g., coagulopathy, recent surgery, etc.) may benefit from IVT

 • drug-induced stroke – IVT may be administered in the absence of other significant contraindications (AHA/ASA 2019 IIa/C-LD)

-• eye disease – IVT may be administered in patients with a history of hemorrhagic retinopathy or other hemorrhagic ocular condition; always weigh the benefits against the risk of complications (AHA/ASA 2019 IIa/B-NR)
+• eye disease – IVT may be used in patients with a history of hemorrhagic retinopathy or other hemorrhagic eye conditions; always weigh the benefits against the risk of complications (AHA/ASA 2019 IIa/B-NR)

 • sickle cell disease – IVT may be beneficial (AHA/ASA 2019 IIa/B-NR)